BUG423/BUG423/README.md

 - 👯 And many more...

 ## 📚 Education
-- 📗 **2019-2023**: Bachelor's degree in Electronic Science and Technology at Xiamen University.
+- 📗 **2019-2023**: Bachelor's degree.
 Studied circuit design, embedded systems, and more.
-- 📘 **2023-Present**: Master's degree in the School of Information Science at Xiamen University.
+- 📘 **2023-Present**: Master's degree.
 Focusing on machine learning and inertial navigation.
 - 📙 **Future Goals**: I am confident in my ability to pursue a Ph.D., but I am currently focusing on gaining professional experience due to financial considerations.

 ## 🏆 Competitions